Two-level preconditioning for Ridge Regression: Two-level preconditioner

 Firstly, we propose to define an intuitive averaging restriction operator ($\tilde{P}^T$) based on the clusters and this operator will be improved later.
 Specifically, a coarse feature $\textbf{c}_\mathcal{S}$ consist of the average of the $n_\mathcal{S}$ features $X(:,i)$ in one cluster $\mathcal{S}$ and $i\in \mathcal{S}$: The resulting restriction operator has the value $1/n_\mathcal{S}$ for each feature $i\in\mathcal{S}$ in the row corresponding to $\mathcal{S}$.
 Assuming that the matrix $X$ is ordered such that $X=[X_1, X_2, \dots, X_{F_C}]$ with $X_\mathcal{S}$ the features belonging to cluster $\mathcal{S}=1,...,F_C$ and $F_C$ the coarse feature dimension, the restriction operator is

-Note that the product is and thus $\tilde{P}$ does not define a projection.
+Note that the product and thus $\tilde{P}$ does not define a projection.
 The averaging interpolation operator can easily be adjusted such that the product $P^TP$ is the identity matrix by defining the coarse features as resulting in Using the Galerkin approach \cite{vassilevski2008multilevel} the coarse linear system becomes with $X_c=XP$ the matrix with coarse features ${\textbf{c}_\mathcal{S}}$ and the regularization parameter on the coarse level is equal to the regularization parameter on the fine level.

 With the coarse level defined, we can create our two-level preconditioner.
-In AMG the coarse correction aims to eliminate the near kernel eigenvectors while the smoothing takes care of the eigenvectors associated with the large eigenvalues.
-In our approach, the problem is that both smoothing and coarse grid correction eliminate the error components of the principal eigenvectors.
-Therefore, smoothing does not have the same impact as for PDEs.
-We use one iteration of Richardson's iteration as post smoothing \cite{Saad2003Iterative}, resulting in the iteration matrix The near kernel components are not present in the coarse level and are inefficiently solved by Richardson's iteration.
-Therefore, we propose to use our two-level preconditioner as an accelerator for Krylov subspace methods.
+In AMG the coarse grid correction aims to eliminate the near kernel eigenvectors while the smoothing takes care of the eigenvectors associated with the large eigenvalues.
+In our approach, the problem is that both smoothing and coarse correction eliminate the error components of the principal eigenvectors.
+Therefore, we do not apply classical smoothing and recommend to use CG iterations as pre-smoother since CG reduces the norm of the error, but the norm of some of the individual components might increase \cite{doi:10.1137/0730007}.
+CG is thus sometimes referred to as a rougher instead of a smoother.

-We adjust the notion of effective spectral radius as given by Notay \cite{notay2016algebraic} to describe the efficiency of the preconditioner. \begin{definition}[Effective spectral radius $\rho_{\text{eff}}$] We denote the effective spectral radius $\rho_{\text{eff}}$ as the $F_C$th smallest eigenvalue of the iteration matrix

-with $F_C$ the column size of $X_c$. \end{definition} This definition indicates how well the coarse level approximates a subset ($F_C$) of the original spectrum.
-The remaining subset of the spectrum is eliminated by the Krylov subspace method on the fine level.